TIDY WALES AWARDS 2026: NOMINATIONS NOW OPEN

 Required information

-This category is open to anybody to apply.
+This category is open to anybody.

 For the Community Food Growing Award, judges will be looking for the following information: